Luis Garcia

 Lucas Barnes, Arianna Weaver, Sydney Cha, & Stacy Chen

-This project harnesses a specialty milk brand to raise awareness of California's housing crisis, prompting deeper public engagement around affordable housing.
-Through strategic packaging, marketing, and partnerships, it aims to shift perceptions, spark dialogue, and highlight the urgency of equitable housing solutions.
+This project utilizes a milk brand to raise awareness of California's housing crisis, prompting public engagement around affordable housing.
+Through strategic packaging, marketing, and partnerships, it aims to shift perceptions, spark dialogue, and highlight the urgency of housing solutions.

 Adverse Effects Of Climate Change On Those With Pre-existing Medical Conditions